seanshen-acuni/NYCU/Semi-supervised Learning/README.md

   - `rnn_kaggle.csv` — Kaggle-style CSV as produced by the RNN script.

 ## Notes
-- CNN uses **ResNet18** backbones; the script collects high-confidence unlabeled samples with probability > 0.95 and retrains.
-- RNN uses a simple **LSTM** with `input_size=128`, `hidden_size=128`, `output_size=10`.
-It generates pseudo-labels for all unlabeled samples (no threshold).
-- The RNN script writes two CSVs: a Kaggle-style file and a general submission file, both with `ID,label` columns sorted by numeric ID.
-- After additional post-processing with pandas and tuning on the RNN pipeline, the RNN results actually surpassed the CNN baseline — mainly because the CNN model was not further optimized after its initial setup.
+- The CNN baseline is conservative: it filters pseudo-labels strictly and only trained for one epoch.
+- The RNN, while unconventional for images, trained longer (10 epochs) and leveraged all unlabeled data, giving it an edge in practice.
+- As a result, the RNN outperformed the CNN in final accuracy, even though CNN is typically the stronger architecture for vision tasks.

 ## Support
 If you encounter issues or have questions: